Search POM Topics

 Perioperative Iron Infusion

 A 2019 Cochrane review6 including 372 patients found that pre-operative iron did not result in reduced need for blood transfusion.
-Nevertheless, encouraging evidence from smaller trials7 has promoted widespread adoption of pre-operative iron, and some controversy persists, with a 2021 Canadian meta-analysis8 of 10 smaller RCTs suggested a 16% reduction in perioperative transfusions.
+Nevertheless, encouraging evidence from smaller trials7 has promoted widespread adoption of pre-operative iron.

-Mean Haemoglobin concentrations in patients by treatment group.
+Mean Haemoglobin concentrations in patients by treatment group (PREVENTT).

 Bars indicate 95% Confidence intervals